 There are a few ways to find out whether the solicitor you’re working with is accredited and experienced, which we’ve outlined below.
 Our partner solicitors will meet many (if not all) of the standards mentioned.

-These companies are using unethical ways to get in contact with injured people, and this behaviour may show you how they’ll treat you during your claim.
+These companies are using unethical ways to contact injured people, and this behaviour may show you how they’ll treat you during your claim.
 This type of marketing could mean they’re simply out to make a profit on your claim, rather than keeping your best interests in mind.

 When you speak to a trained legal adviser for free on 0800 234 6438, they’ll never pressure you into starting your claim.
-You can rest assured that you’ll have your questions answered without having to commit to taking it any further.
+You can rest assured that you’ll have your questions answered without having to commit to taking it any further with them.